The Problem: Lack of sleep can impair our ability to be good friends and partners.

-The Solution: Try these 3 techniques to sleep better, and be your best self!
+The Solution: Try these 3 techniques to sleep better and be your best self!

-Do you ever feel exhausted from your day, check the clock, and see that it is only 2pm?
+Do you ever feel exhausted from your day, check the clock, and see that it is only 2 p.m.?
 A lack of sleep not only affects our mood and productivity, but new research shows it can also affect our interpersonal relations.
-When you have been kept up late through work, crying kids, or binging on Netflix, your ability read the emotions of others takes a hit.
-Combining fatigue, ill-temperedness, and a reduced perception of other’s emotions, and you have a recipe for damaging some of your closest relationships.
+When you have been kept up late through work, crying kids, or binging on Netflix, your ability to read the emotions of others takes a hit.
+Combining fatigue, ill-temperedness, and a reduced perception of other’s emotions, you have a recipe for damaging some of your closest relationships.

 The latest research from the University of Arizona showed that sleep deprivation impairs our ability to read what others are telling us with their facial expressions.
-William Killgore, the lead researcher at UA and a professor of Psychiatry and Psychology, noted that a lack of sleep impacts recognition of the ‘social’ emotions, such as happiness and sadness.
+William Killgore, the lead researcher at UA and a professor of Psychiatry and Psychology, noted that a lack of sleep impacts recognition of ‘social’ emotions, such as happiness and sadness.
 Killgore notes, “…it could affect how you’re reading people in everyday interactions.” and that “…this could lead to problems in your relationships or problems at work.”

 Has your significant other ever come home upset or frustrated and you have failed to notice, often escalating their negative state?
-A lack of sleep not only hurts your ability to be your best self – harming your productivity and making you perceivably less attractive – but also numbs your awareness to the needs of those around you.
+A lack of sleep not only hurts your ability to be your best self – harming your productivity and making you perceivably less attractive – but also numbs your awareness of the needs of those around you.